The CLASSgal code for Relativistic Cosmological Large Scale Structure: Conclusions and outlook

 We have illustrated the utility of this code with an example where we determine $\Om_m$ from a DES-like galaxy redshift survey.
 We have studied how the figure of merit depends on the number of redshift bins used, and to which extent slim redshift bins compensate for the increased shot noise by an enhanced signal.
 Our findings agree well with previous results~\cite{Asorey+12} based on {\sc camb}sources.
 More applications of our code are found in the accompanying paper~\cite{Didio2}.

-\subparagraph{Acknowledgments:} We are grateful to Adam~Amara, Camille~Bonvin, Enrique Gazta\~naga, Antony Lewis, Andrina Nicola, Alexandre~Refregier and Carlo~Schimd, for helpful discussions and for comparison of codes.
+\subparagraph{Acknowledgments:} We are grateful to Adam~Amara, Camille~Bonvin, Stefano~Camera, Enrique Gazta\~naga, Antony Lewis, Roy~Maartens, Andrina Nicola, Hideki~Perrier, Alexandre~Refregier and Carlo~Schimd, for helpful discussions and for comparison of codes.
 We acknowledge financial support by the Swiss National Science Foundation.
 RD was supported in part by the (US) National Science Foundation under Grant No. NSF PHY11-25915.